Top 10 Tips For Making Money from Antiques

 Make sure you keep an up-to-date valuation of the items insured.
 Andrew Boldt, managing director of brokers Insurance Tailors, said: “For particularly high-value items, insurers may require evidence of a valuation before they will offer cover in the first place.”

 If you thought this guide was helpful then hit the share button.
-Take a look at more articles on The Journal.
+We have a wide array of antiques and collectables available in auction.
+To take a look at our collection, hit the button below.